Alcohol Addiction Health Risk Factors

 - Have a history of heavy or long-term alcohol use

 Even if you don’t have AUD, you can develop alcohol-related health problems.
-Alcohol is damaging to your body even in socially acceptable amounts.
+Alcohol can be damaging to your body even in socially acceptable amounts.

 What to Do When Alcohol Affects Your Health